Osteoarthritis is Most Common

 - Gamma-linolenic acid from borage seed oil (Important)

 - Valerian (Beneficial)

 Not all natural supplements are equal--look for clinical studies

 The natural supplement industry is not strictly regulated by the FDA.
 Doctors may be reluctant to recommend specific natural products because of their proliferation on the market and overall lack of scientific studies and questionable ingredient efficacy.

-Clinical studies are not required by the FDA and many dietary supplement companies don’t bother, as such testing is costly.
+Clinical studies are not required by the FDA and almost all dietary supplement companies don’t bother, as testing is costly.
 It’s a well known fact that most of the dietary supplement manufacturers are unwilling to pay for research and clinical trials because they have a lower profit margin than drugs.

-Dr. Mark B. McClellan, the FDA commissioner, estimated in June, 2007 that 1,000 domestic and foreign companies make supplements sold in the U.S.
+The FDA has estimated that 15,000 domestic and foreign companies make supplements sold in the U.S.